Prosperna/prosperna-knowledge-base/docs/product/merchant/my-account/mobile_number_verification.md

 **BR-15: User Feedback on Discard**

 - No explicit confirmation dialog for cancel/refresh
-- User understands modal close = discard changes
+- User understands modal close results to discard changes
 - Field reverts to original number on discard
 - No data loss because original number preserved in database